danbriggs5/assert-process-env/README.md

 # assert-process-env
-Basic module to load env variables from process.env and assert they exist.
+Simple module that loads env variables from process.env and asserts they exist.
 Reduces boilerplate if you are loading lots of envs and performing assertions.

 ## Install
 ```shell